Megatokio/kilipili/README.md

 - `[done]` Text output
 - `[todo]` Graphics still lack some functionality.

+## Audio
+The audio sub system supports no audio and I2S and PWM audio with 1 or 2 channels.
+If your audio source has a fixed sample rate which cannot be matched by the hardware (PWM most notably), then you can wrap it in a SampleRateAdapter.
+Programs can be written indepentent of the actual number of hardware channels by wrapping audio sources in a MakeMonoAdapter or MakeStereoAdapter.
+The latency of the audio system is very low, approx. 5ms with default settings and can be configured down to 1ms.
+Audio adapters add no latency. (the SampleRateAdapter may add up to 2 samples latency.)
+The memory footprint is very low: default 2kB static memory for PWM stereo, 1kB for I2S or mono, can be configured down to 64 frames (à 4 or 8 bytes).
+The adapters allocate no static memory but a small buffer on the stack if needed (64 frames à 4 or 8 bytes).
+This should be considered for the overall stack usage, especially when audio is filled up using a timer interrupt.
+The `fillBuffer()` function can be called on timer interrupt or manually, e.g. in the applications event loop.
+The audio interface automatically adjusts to a changed system clock when switching video modes.
+- `[done]` PWM mono and stereo output
+- `[done]` I2S stereo output
+- `[test]` Sigma-delta mono and stereo output
+- `[done]` no audio and simple beeper
+- `[done]` sinus and square wave generators
+- `[done]` sample rate adapter, misc. mono <-> stereo adapters
+- `[done]` low latency of as little as 1ms

 ## SDCard support
 The SDcard Interface accesses the SD card via it's SPI interface.